Enhancing LLM Training via Spectral Clipping: SPECTRA : SPEctral Clipping for LLM TRaining Acceleration

 2. \textbf{$c$, $\lambda$ and $N_s$}.
 With $\alpha$ fixed, the ratio $\frac{c}{\lambda}$ controls the radius of the spectral norm ball ($D_2 \propto \frac{c}{\lambda}$) and $\lambda$ determines the regularization level $b = \lambda / \alpha$.
 A common and robust choice is $\lambda \approx 0.1$ and $c \approx 10$.
 Finally, we find that $N_s = 10$ provides a consistent performance for all the experiments.

 3. \textbf{Dynamic Clipping Schedules.} During the initial learning rate warm-up phase ($k < K_{\text{warm}}$), we recommend maintaining a constant effective update capacity.
 Since the update magnitude is bounded $c_k \eta_k$, simply using a fixed small $c$ with a small $\eta_k$ would overly restrict the training.
 Instead, we scale inversely $c_k = \frac{c \eta}{\eta_k}$.
-For $k \ge K_{\text{warm}}$, we can set $c_k \equiv c$ by default.
-For WSD~\citep{hu2024minicpm} schedule, it can be beneficial to decay $c_k$ alongside $\eta_k$ in the final phase for models with deep layers.
+For $k \ge K_{\text{warm}}$, we set $c_k \equiv c$ by default across all the experiments.